 - Total gestation averages 10-12 months, producing litters of 2-3 pups generally born February through April

-Stable.
+Stable in California.
 A century ago, river otter populations were in bad shape due to water pollution, habitat degradation and a bustling fur trade.
 Since then, the situation has improved.
 Hunting/trapping of river otters is not allowed in California.
-Regulations to improve water quality and estuarine habitat have allowed river otter populations around the country to recover.
+Regulations to improve water quality and estuarine habitat have allowed river otter populations to recover.
 The return of river otters to the San Francisco Bay estuary reminds us of what is possible with ongoing commitments to a healthy watershed.

 River otters and sea otters have some things in common, such as: